 MP for Doncaster East and the Isle of Axholme

-Lee Pitcher is a Labour (Co-op) MP elected in July 2024 to represent Doncaster East and the Isle of Axholme.
-He serves on the Procedure Committee (from 4 November 2024) and previously sat on the Planning and Infrastructure Bill committee (4 April 2025 to 22 May 2025).
-His voting profile shows high party loyalty, a centrist stance, and attendance below the parliamentary average.
+Lee Pitcher is a Labour (Co-op) MP elected in 2024 for Doncaster East and the Isle of Axholme.
+He currently serves on the Procedure Committee and previously sat on the Planning and Infrastructure Bill committee in 2025.

 Generated 21 February 2026